Building A House Vs Buying: Pros, Cons And Cost Comparison

 - Building materials: The basic materials you need to build a home will add up quickly.

-- Construction loans and land loans: You may need to take out two separate loans to fund the construction of your new home.
+- Multiple loans: You may need to take out two separate loans to fund the construction of your new home: a construction loan and a land loan.

 - New major appliances: You won’t have older appliances to live with for now.
 Instead, you’ll have to purchase new appliances when you move in.